jruwaard/aph_ema_handbook/docs/instruments.md

 # EMA instruments {#instruments}
 \index{EMA instruments}

-Collection of EMA data has come a long way since the written diary.
-With technological advances, current EMA data are more likely to be collected through smart or wearable devices, connected to the internet.
+The collection of EMA data has come a long way since the written diary.
+With technological advances, current EMA data are more likely to be collected through smartphone or wearable devices, which increasinlgy are directly connected to the internet.
 The various methods of EMA are developed often from distinct assessment targets [@Shiffman2008].
 For example, a smart device will be useful for collecting data on subjective states or behaviors, whereas wearable devices are more suited to collect physiological data.
 Below are points to consider when deciding on a suitable EMA instrument, gleaned from the past experiences of APH researchers.

 ## General considerations
 \index{General considerations}

-### Costs new development vs known player
+### Custom Development vs. Existing Platform

 When considering a platform for collecting EMA data, do you choose a platform developed by a known player or consider creating one of your own?
 Using a